WellOiledMachine/welloiled-logger/README.md

 they will all be monitored and have their metrics recorded individually.
 All logs and command output will be placed in a single, configurable location.

 This repository also includes a plotting tool to allow for analyzing resource utilization data.
-The built-in graphing functionality automatically generates a suite of informative charts, including:
+The built-in graphing functionality automatically generates a suite of informative plots.
+Each plot displays the specific metric on the y-axis against time on the x-axis, using UTC timestamps in HH:MM:SS format for precise temporal tracking.

+The generated charts include:
-* CPU Utilization
+* CPU Utilization over time
-* RAM Utilization
+* RAM Utilization over time, shown as both percentage and actual data amounts
-* Read/Write IO Metrics:
+* Read/Write IO Metrics across time:
   * Throughput
   * IOPS
   * Total Data
   * Operation Count
-* Individual GPU performance, showcasing:
+* Individual GPU performance across time, showcasing:
   * Utilization rates
   * Memory consumption